NathanDuran/Conversation-Analysis-Modelling-Schema/README.md

 **Example:** “I will look that up for you.”

-#### addressRequest (Consider/Conditionally Accept)
+#### conditionalAccept (Consider/Address a Request/Suggestion/Offer)
-Communicative function of a dialogue act by which the sender, S, indicates that they will consider the performance of an action that they were requested to perform, possibly depending on certain conditions that they make explicit.
+Communicative function of a dialogue act by which the sender, S, indicates that they will consider the performance of an action, depending on certain conditions that they make explicit.
+The action may be one that they were requested to perform or was suggested that they perform.
+Or to indicate that they are considering the possibility that the addressee, A, performs the action that A has previously offered to perform.

-The addressRequest function covers a range of possible responses to a request.
-If the response does not express a condition, then the sender commits to unconditionally perform the requested action; this is the special case of acceptRequest.
-If the condition is specified that the action be performed zero times, then the sender in fact declines to perform the requested action (as they commit to not perform the action).
+The conditionalAccept function covers a range of possible responses to a request, suggestion or offer.
+If the condition specified is met the sender commits to the action, or accepts the offer, otherwise the sender in fact declines to perform the requested action or accept the offer.

 **Example:**